 FMLA law protects employees and helps them to balance their work, health, and family responsibilities.
 However, not all employers understand the law, and some willfully deny employees coverage.
 For example, an employer may fail to recognize serious health conditions or may discipline an employee for their FMLA-qualified absences.
 They may also fail to continue health insurance or pressure employees who are on leave to return to work sooner than the employee wants.
 An employee may even be fired for taking FMLA leave.

 Illegal and unethical workplace behaviors, like FMLA violations, marginalize employees.
 If you believe this has happened to you, contact an employment attorney at The Noble Law.
 You may be able to be reinstated to your position or be paid the wages and benefits lost because of an FMLA violation.
-Our employment law firm has offices in both North Carolina and New York.
+Our employment law firm has offices in both North Carolina and South Carolina.
 Schedule a consultation with an employment attorney today.

 Along with representing clients with claims in the area of pay, overtime, and leave, we also represent employees in a variety of other areas of employment law.
 These include: